 Below you’ll discover an abandoned cart email from BONOBOS, an apparel company headquartered in New York City.
 Confused to see a giant male bird inside it?
 That was the plan.
 Now, go on, proceed to checkout and finish the job.

 Tip 4.
 Bring Good News

-HEEEEYYYY, HOOOOOOOO!!
+“HEEEEYYYY, HOOOOOOOO!!
 Your little black dress is already on its way to your porch.
-Go out to check it out.
-It may be already there.
+Go check it out.
+It may already be there.”

-Exciting news about your purchase!
-We sped up delivery times which means you get your package twice as fast.
-Dance, John, dance.
+“Exciting news about your purchase!
+We sped up delivery times, which means you get your package twice as fast.
+Dance, John, dance.’

-Happy days, Charlie!
+“Happy days, Charlie!
 Now we are sending products packed in safe boxes.
-Enjoy safe shipping!
+Enjoy safe shipping!’